postcode-nl/PostcodeNl_Api_Client/example/README.md

 Usage
 =============

-This directory serves as an extremely simple proxy example for the supplied client.
+This directory contains extremely simple examples for the supplied client.
 Set the correct `API_KEY` and `API_SECRET` and optional `PLATFORM` and you can call any supported method, for example:

+## Autocomplete API example
+To run the autocomplete example `autocomplete.html` set the correct credentials in `example/index.php`.

 ### Show all valid data from a valid postal code
 `example/index.php?p=dutchAddressByPostcode/2012es/30`